nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <markdown>Whilst I understand that it is an attempt to simulate how a project would progress in the industry, I feel that it would be better to first have the students to do clean code and explain how the code would develop.
 I feel that I spend too much time on refactoring or redoing my code just to fit the new requirements, or not being able to find a spot to place the new requirements that are not optional.

-I am grateful however, that this module is a little more flexible (i.e. week 5 can still be working on week 3 items), since CS2109's first few weeks is very code intensive, I found it very difficult to balance between refactoring and redoing code, and answering CS2109 problem sets.
+I am grateful however, that this course is a little more flexible (i.e. week 5 can still be working on week 3 items), since CS2109's first few weeks is very code intensive, I found it very difficult to balance between refactoring and redoing code, and answering CS2109 problem sets.

 I am not very sure what is the point of the physical lecture right now, but perhaps it is because I came from a polytechnic background, and I know roughly what to expect from the industry and working with people. </markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>I suspect the 'clean code' approach you are referring to is what one would do in the waterfall SDLC i.e., come up with a design for the full product upfront, rather than evolving the design organically over time (as we are doing now).
 For students who don't have prior programming experience however, it is not realistic to come up with such a design upfront.
 Our hope is that all those refactoring difficulties that you face along the way will result in 'lessons learned' that will eventually make you better prepared to come up with such a clean design upfront.

 Glad to hear you are coping well with doing both CS2109S and CS2103/T at the same time.